HIV Prevention

 Local Prevention Plans

 Ending the HIV Epidemic: A Plan for America is a bold plan that aims to end the HIV epidemic in the U.S. by 2030.
 The new initiative seeks to reduce the number of new HIV infections by 75% within five years, and then by at least 90% within 10 years.
 Due to the high incidence of HIV, Miami-Dade County was chosen as one of the 57 jurisdictions to implement this initiative.
-Read more about Miami-Dade County's infographic, Miami-Dade County's situational analysis, and the EHE Jurisdictional Plan with the strategies and activities to be implemented in Miami-Dade County.

 Integrated HIV Prevention and Care Plan is a vehicle to identify HIV prevention and care needs, existing resources, barriers and gaps within Miami-Dade County and outlines the strategies to address them.
-View the Integrated HIV Prevention and Care Plan.